 International Award-Winning American artist Karen Mosbacher is an abstract expressionist painter, known for the synesthetic qualities in her work.
 Growing up surrounded by the sounds of classical and jazz piano, and pursuing studies in classical dance and visual art, she developed an early dedication to personal creativity.

-Away from the studio, Karen has volunteered for the Fragile Kids Foundation, Atlanta, Gerard’s House, Santa Fe, and Santa Fe Pro Musica, and is a member of the New Mexico Committee and The National Museum of Women in the Arts, and the Georgia O’Keeffe Museum, and the Colorado Springs Fine Art Center.
-Karen served on Santa Fe Pro Musica’s Coda Circle and Board of Directors, and the Graphic Artist’s Guild.
+Away from the studio, Karen has volunteered for the Fragile Kids Foundation, Atlanta, Gerard’s House, Santa Fe, and Santa Fe Pro Musica, and is a member of The National Museum of Women in the Arts, the Georgia O’Keeffe Museum, and the Colorado Springs Fine Art Center.
+Karen served on Santa Fe Pro Musica’s Coda Circle Committee and Board of Directors, and the Graphic Artist’s Guild.
 She has also authored and illustrated Grief Exposed, a two-book series of Poetic Illustrations exploring the process of grief.
 She lives and works with her canine studio assistant, Ruby Mosbacher, in Colorado Springs, CO.